-Fresh new app on its way
+A fresh app on its way

 The goal of the Infinum Academy was to build our very own app.
 We were creating an app for TV shows.
 Users could see a list of shows and favorite the ones they prefer.
 Every TV show had a brief description and a list of episodes.
 Users could attach summaries and photos to each episode.
 They could also see everything other users have added and start up a conversation in the comment section.